 Near the roller coaster is the beautiful Charles Looff carousel ($5), one of only six left in the country, with 73 hand-carved wooden horses doing the same circuit they’ve followed since 1911; grab for the brass rings while listening to music pumped out by the 342-pipe organ, imported from Germany and over 100 years old.

 Along with these and many other vintage arcade attractions, the amusement park also features a log flume ride, a sky ride, a two-story miniature-golf course installed inside the old bathhouse, plus a bowling alley and all the shooting galleries, laser tag, and virtual reality machines you could want.
 The Boardwalk has a concrete concourse but retains a great deal of charm and character.

-In the hills above Santa Cruz, two miles north of Hwy-1, the Mystery Spot (465 Mystery Spot Rd., 831/423-8897, daily, $8 per person and $5 per car) is one of those fortunate few tourist traps that actually get people to come back again.
+In the hills above Santa Cruz, two miles north of Hwy-1, the Mystery Spot (465 Mystery Spot Rd., 831/423-8897, daily, $8 per person and $5 per car cash only) is one of those fortunate few tourist traps that actually get people to come back again.